 Again, the answer to this depends on the student and how particular the college goals are.
 All Shorewood sophomores take the PSAT and so have a baseline established.

 A few motivated students do a bit of test prep throughout high school.

 Some motivated sophomores do test prep the summer before junior year as they anticipate the PSAT in the fall and SAT/ ACT exams in the winter & spring.

 Many juniors do the Shorewood SAT Prep class in fall or spring and then take the SAT/ ACT in winter and/or spring.
 Note: The PTSA is not offering a fall 2018 class, and may or may not offer a spring 2019 class.

 There are excellent low-or no-cost options available.
 Familiarity with format and content is a first step, and if a student has limited time, may be enough.

-Check out an SAT or ACT book from the Career Center.
-Our generous PTSA, through an EQC grant, bought us brand-new books in 2016-2017.
+FREE Check out an SAT or ACT book from the Career Center given to us by our generous Shorewood PTSA.
 Come into the Career Center to inquire.
 The books will be checked out just like a book from Shorewood's main library.